Which city is cheaper, Venice or Cairo?

 When we compare the travel costs of actual travelers between Cairo and Venice, we can see that Venice is more expensive.
 And not only is Cairo much less expensive, but it is actually a significantly cheaper destination.
 Since Cairo is in Africa and Venice is in Europe, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Cairo would let you spend less money overall.
 Or, you could decide to spend more money in Cairo and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Venice would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Venice than you might in Cairo.

-Venice has a temperate climate with four distinct seasons, but Cairo experiences a tropical climate with fairly warm weather most of the year.
+Venice has a temperate climate with four distinct seasons, but Cairo experiences a warm climate with fairly sunny weather most of the year.

 Both Venice and Cairo during the summer are popular places to visit.
-Cairo attracts visitors year-round for its warm weather and tropical climate.
+Plenty of visitors come to Cairo because of the warm climate and sunshine that lasts throughout the year.
 Furthermore, most visitors come to Venice for the family-friendly experiences during these months.

 In July, Cairo is generally a little warmer than Venice.
-Temperatures in Cairo average around 28°C (82°F), and Venice stays around 23°C (73°F).
+Daily temperatures in Cairo average around 28°C (82°F), and Venice fluctuates around 23°C (73°F).

 In Venice, it's very sunny this time of the year.
 It's quite sunny in Cairo.
 In the summer, Cairo often gets more sunshine than Venice.
 Cairo gets 350 hours of sunny skies this time of year, while Venice receives 287 hours of full sun.